 Well, a lot of current social media viral marketing can be demonstrated by the prominence of memes.
 While not inherently related to a particular product, the way memes propagate goes hand in hand with viral concepts.
 Talk of how totally random things like Baby Yoda or “OK boomer” seize over your social feeds from nowhere.

 Memes are shared and circulated like crazy because they connect with people, while outsiders engage with meme trends by liking and sharing.
-The same principles apply to viral marketing where followers and consumers spread the content of a brand because their post or ad is buzz-worthy.
+The same principles apply to viral content marketing where followers and consumers spread the content of a brand because their post or ad is buzz-worthy.
 Viral marketing campaigns are like “power in a bottle” for businesses.
 Most will try, but few will actually be able to get the kind of universal influence they’re aiming for.

 Why viral marketing?